Updates, activities, etc.

 Dec 19 - Thank you to sDIV for supporting our working group writing retreat in Madrid this week!
 Very excited to see our synthesis work in Macroecology, Macroevolution, and Macrophysiology put to work towards testing some hypotheses in ecology.
 More soon!

-Nov 21 - Our paper in Nature Climate Change out today!
+Nov 21 - Our paper on ocean acidification's effects on biogenic habitats came out in Nature Climate Change out today!
 Some news coverage here.

 Nov 12 - great to catch up with so many bright faces at the Western Society of Naturalist's Centennial meeting in Monterrey.
 Was very inspired by plenary talks in the Presidential Symposium - so many great examples of natural history transformed into general ecological understanding.